junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 There is no sound of electricity, no charged air, no prickling feeling on the skin.
 Just the wind, the leaves, the normal natural sound.

 They look up at the sky.
-The aurora borealis is still displaying on the canopy, but it's also returning to what it used to be.
+The aurora borealis is still displaying on the canopy, but it's returning to what it used to be, what it should be.
 Quiet colors of red and green taking turns, moving as the blowing wind moves the air.
-The view is still breath-taking, but no longer earth-shakenly worrying.
+The view is still breath-taking, but no longer earth-shakenly disturbing.

 "Think that means the world is not gonna end any time soon?"
 Dean beams.